Track masks, layers, 3D text, particles, and more inside FCPX!

 Now you can harness the full power of Mocha tracking with complex 3D effects and particles, and stylish motion graphics.
 CoreMelt DriveX allows advanced users to link any parameters inside an Apple Motion Template to track data, and publish the result as an FCP X effect.
 DriveX includes 40 motion templates to get you started with more coming soon.

-Core Image capable graphics card with minimum 128MB of VRAM.
+- Core Image capable graphics card with a minimum 128MB of VRAM.

 The following graphics cards are NOT supported: